btweinstein/btweinstein.github.io/research.md

 Why do these patterns form?
 The *E. coli* in our experiments are not doing anything strange: they simply grow and divide at roughly the same rate.
 Ultimately, it can be shown that the patterns are created because the small population size of the thin growing layer at the front of the colony magnifies stochastic number fluctuations.

 A layer of about 5 to 10 cells are actively growing at the front of the colony at any time.
-If, by chance, several red cell divides before others nearby, there is a good that the red cells will take over if the local population size is small.
+If, by chance, several red cells divide before others nearby, there is a good chance that the red cells will take over if the local population size is small.
 A standard mathematical model to describe two competing strains (i.e. the red and blue color) in a colony is the "Stochastic Fisher-Kolmogorov-Petrovsky-Piscounov" (FKPP) equation and can be expressed as

 $$ \frac{\partial}{\partial t} f(\vec{x},t) = D \nabla^2 f(\vec{x},t) + sf(1-f) + \sqrt{\frac{f(1-f)}{N}} \zeta(\vec{x}, t)$$